Canonical for Automated Theorem Proving in Lean: Canonical

 All terms in Canonical are $\beta$-normal and $\eta$-long (BNEL).
 This means there are no reducible expressions, such as $(\lambda ~x . ~x) ~a$, and all references to functions must be fully applied (so, a unary function $f$ is written as $\lambda ~x. ~f ~ x$).
 As such, all terms appear in canonical form and Canonical will only search over terms in canonical form.
 A term in Canonical has only one constructor, consisting of a list of parameter bindings, a list of let declarations, a head symbol, and a list of arguments:

 Note that with this definition, we have direct access to the head symbol of any term.
-The variables $\overline{x}$ and let declarations $\overline{y}$ are in a simultaneous declaration, such that they may depend on each other in any order, including circularly.
-The variable $f$ must be bound by a lambda binding or let definition in the term's local context.
+The variables $\overline{x}$ and let declarations $\overline{y}$ are in a simultaneous declaration, such that they may depend on each other in any order, including circularly.\footnote{It is the responsibility of the encoding system to provide Canonical with a signature that is type-correct in the target language, such that this circularity is not inconsistent.} The variable $f$ must be bound by a lambda binding or let definition in the term's local context.
 A type in Canonical also has only one constructor, which is a term annotated with types for each of its bound variables: